openstack-archive/tricircle/specs/pike/async_job_management.rst

 * Delete a job

   Delete a failed or duplicated job from the Tricircle database.
-  Nothing will be returned for this request if succeeds, otherwise an exception will be thrown.
+  A pair of curly braces will be returned if succeeds, otherwise an exception will be thrown.
 What's more, we can list all jobs to verify whether it is deleted successfully or not.